This copycat recipe for Cosmic Brownies is rich, fudgy, and covered with bright little sprinkles. The brownies taste just like the original.

 Homemade Cosmic Brownies

 My mom always baked treats at home, so whenever we got the chance for store-bought, it was truly a special occasion.

 Even now, eating these sugary desserts fills me with so much nostalgia.
 But this recipe for a homemade version is so much better!

-Maybe I just have better taste as an adult, but these chocolatey brownies are so moist and chewy, the creamy ganache frosting is to die for, and the candy sprinkles make these brownies truly cosmic!
+They’re so moist and chewy, and the creamy ganache frosting is to die for.
+Plus, the candy sprinkles make these brownies truly cosmic!